Vaad Rosh Hashochtim of Poland and Lithuania: Inauguration

 The Vaad was established in the mid-1930s by many of the leading Polish and Lithuanian rabbis of the era including, but not limited to, Rabbi Chaim Ozer Grodzinski, Rabbi Avraham Mordechai Alter, Rabbi Shlomo Chanoch Rabinowicz, Rabbi Dovid Bornsztain.
 To enable the Vaad's authority to be universally accepted by each of the numerous sects of Polish and Lithuanian jewry it was mutually agreed that Vaad should consist of seven Rabbis thereby allowing each of the different founding Rabbis to make a specific appointment to the Vaad from among their followers who were loyal to their particular beliefs, philosophy and customs.
 Furthermore, the founding Rabbis decided that Vaad should specifically consist of an odd number of Rabbi's to ensure that a vote among the seven members of the Vaad could never become deadlocked.
 The founding Rabbis then carefully selected from their followers seven Rabbis who were each qualified as both Rabbinical poskim and shochtim.
 As soon as the Vaad was formed, its seven members agreed to meet regularly in Warsaw to hold their meetings.

 Mission

-Many impoverished tiny Jewish communities did not have the financial means to afford the salary of a knowledgeable Rabbi, the result was an abysmal low standard of kashrus is a significant number a small villages.
+Many impoverished tiny Jewish communities did not have the financial means to afford the salary of a knowledgeable Rabbi, and, as a result, there was an abysmally low standard of kashrut in a significant number of small villages.
 Furthermore, as a result of the industrialization of Europe, travel became quicker and cheaper.
 This phenomenon changed the world of shechitah dramatically.
 Where as, previously, all meat sold in each town was slaughtered by a shochet in that specific town under the auspices of that town's Rabbi, there was now a new phenomenon of "imported" meat.
 The Vaad was therefore created in order to implement, impose and then monitor one universal high standard of kashrus of shechitah that was acceptable to all of Orthodox Jewry.